JamesKirkAndSpock/Hirola/README.md

 ```

 #### STEP 6: Test the application

+* The following application uses caching of data using memcached.
+It is therefore necessary to install it before running tests, otherwise the tests will fail.

+* In your MAC run the command `brew install memcached` or if using an ubuntu machine `sudo apt-get install memcached`

+* Run the command `memcached -d` to run memcached in the background.

 * Simply run the command below under the folder with the file manage.py
 ```